Gluten-Free in Bratislava: A Detailed Guide for Celiacs 2023

 Cukráreň Konditorei Kormuth

-This one doesn’t have an address because it’s the only one I won’t recommend.
-This bakery/cafe came up in several searches as having gluten-free options.
-I may have just caught them on a bad day.
 There were a few gluten-free things in the pastry case.
 But, they were in with all of the other pastries and not separated at all.
 I looked and decided it wasn’t worth the risk for me.

-The cafe is beautiful and if you’re visiting with friends it may be fine.
+The cafe is beautiful, and if you’re visiting with friends, it may be fine.
 The gluten-free awareness in Bratislava was exceptional.
-But, this shop made me too nervous to risk it.
+But this shop made me too nervous to risk it.

 Gluten-Free Bratislava- General